mattbixby123/daily-cat-fact-committer/README.md

 ## Features

-- Automatically fetches a random cat fact daily at 9:00 AM
+- Automatically fetches a random cat fact daily (scheduled for 11:40am on my device)
 - Creates a markdown file with the fact and date
 - Automatically commits and pushes to the repository
 - Uses macOS launchd service for reliable scheduling